tomas/lisa/README.md

 Would run the `top` task on your `api` servers under your default stage (e.g. `staging`).

-To tail the production logs, for example, you'd do:
+To tail logs on your production servers, for example, you'd do:

     lisa production tail workers

-Which will tail the `workers` log file defined in your `remote.json` file on your production servers.
+This will tail the `workers` log file defined in your `remote.json` file on your production servers.
 You can skip the `workers` argument, in which case the first one will be tailed.

 To see what other commands and options are available, just run `lisa`.